METAPOETICS IV/VI

 I've had a taste of coffee.

-your garden of verses a season or two
+your garden of verse for a season or two.

 résumé.